-If every switch in a network is connected to all other switches (or nodes) in the network, l this "pattern" a full-mesh network.
+If every switch in a network is connected to all other switches (or nodes) in the network, then it is called as "pattern" of a full-mesh network.
 The figure has 6 nodes.
-A full-mesh network is very survivable because of a plethora of possible alternative routes.
+A full-mesh network is very survivable because of a plethora of possible alternativeroutes.